Crazy Dreams

 "Crazy Dreams" is a song first recorded by American country singer Patsy Cline.
 It was composed by Charles Beam, Charles L. Jiles and W.S.
 Stevenson.
 It was released as a single in 1960 and was produced by Owen Bradley.
 It was the last single released on Cline's contract with Four Star Records, which terminated in 1960.

 Background

 Patsy Cline had originally signed a recording contract with Four Star Records in 1955.
 Despite a series of singles, only one song proved to be successful: "Walkin' After Midnight" (1957).
 The follow-up releases mixed various musical styles and failed to gain a widespread audience.
 The results disappointed Cline and arranged for her manager (Randy Hughes) to find better material for her to record at her studio sessions.
 The results fared better with Cline, beginning at her January 1960 session when she cut the track "Crazy Dreams".
 The song was composed by Charles Beam, Charles L. Jiles and W.S.
 Stevenson (pseudonym for Four Star executive Bill McCall).
 Biographer Ellis Nassour described "Crazy Dreams" as a "country shuffle".
-The track was recorded at the Decca Records studio in Nashville, Tennessee and was produced by Owen Bradley.
+The track was recorded at Bradley Studios in Nashville, Tennessee and was produced by Owen Bradley.